 \section{Conclusion}

-In this work, we present a novel technique to allow real-world deployment of the classical \acf{DIFEC} based on relative neighbor observation derived from the graph rigidity theory.
-This technique, called \emph{restraining}, addresses the problems inherent in such formation control if the relative measurements by onboard sensors are obtained in discrete time-steps, and are subject to noise with a known distribution.
-Since most of the available onboard relative localization sensors provide discrete data with known characteristics, this technique has wide range of applicability.
-Our proposal involves designing of the control action, such that we can exploit the knowledge of the statistical properties of the observation noise.
+In this work, we present a novel technique to allow real-world deployment of the classical \acf{DIFEC} based on relative neighbor observation.
+The proposed technique, called \emph{restraining}, addresses the problems inherent in such formation control if the relative measurements by onboard sensors are obtained in discrete time-steps, and are subject to noise with a known distribution.
+Since most of the available onboard relative localization sensors provide discrete data with known characteristics, this technique has a wide range of applicability.
+Our proposal involves the design the control action, such that we exploit the knowledge of the statistical properties of the observation noise.

-The user of \red{a multi-robot system utilizing the proposed technique} can specify a level of probability $\ell$ for the \acp{UAV} to exceed the desired formation pose during the performed linear motions based on the current relative measurement.
+The user of a multi-robot system utilizing this technique can tune the behavior to his needs by specify the value of a statistical parameter $\ell$.
+The value of this parameter influences the trade-off between the smoothness of flight and ability to converge to formation on one side and the speed and aggressiveness of the agents on the other.

-We have applied our technique to formations based on the relative pose observations comprising the 3D positions and headings of \acp{UAV}.
-However, this general principle can also be applied to other situations, such as bearing-based or distance-based formations, and even to tasks beyond simple formation enforcement.
+We have applied our technique to formations based on the relative pose observations consisting of the combined 3D positions and headings of \acp{UAV}.

+However, the general statistical principle of the \emph{restraining} technique can also be applied to other situations, such as bearing-based or distance-based formations, and even to tasks beyond formation enforcement.

 We have verified the performance of the presented technique both in simulation and in real-world experiments with the use of the \ac{UVDAR} sensor.
-All various experiments demonstrated significant improvement in flight characteristics - see Table \ref{tab:ExperimentalResults} - and also numerous situations where formation flight fails without the proposed technique.
+All the various experiments demonstrated significant improvements in flight characteristics - see Table \ref{tab:ExperimentalResults} - and also numerous situations where formation flight fails without the proposed technique.